Project Reset | Project Reset+

 What do you have to do?

-- Project Reset programming is a total of two to four hours and can be completed in one or two days.
+- Project Reset and Project Reset+ programming are a total of two to four hours and can be completed in one or two days.

 - Programming is at different locations in Manhattan depending on your age and precinct of arrest, and includes an intake, individual counseling, and/or a group workshop.
 Please click on one of the following links to find more information.